Agreement on the power plant strategy

 ENB Substack

-The post Indonesia to abandon 23% renewable energy target by 2025 appeared first on Energy News Beat.
+The post Nine states pledge to boost heat pumps to 90% of home equipment sales by 2040 appeared first on Energy News Beat.

 Energy News Beat